lovac42/ReMemorize/README.md

 https://ankiweb.net/shared/info/323586997

 <i>"It is recommended that you always re-memorize items whose content has changed significantly ...
-Re-memorize items of high priority that have changed or which are extremely important to your knowledge at a given moment."<i> --<b>Excerpt from the SM 20 Rules.</b>
+Re-memorize items of high priority that have changed or which are extremely important to your knowledge at a given moment."</i> --<b>Excerpt from the SM 20 Rules.</b>

 ## About:
 This addon allow users to manually adjust properties of the current card in the reviewer.
 It is meant for advanced users who seek to fine tune certain values.
 Beginners should avoid tampering with the card values and go read the friendly manual, incrementally or normally.